Mode of study:

 Alternatively, you could enter employment within the industry or progress to our advanced electrician apprenticeship programme.

 You will be assessed over six units, consisting of nine practical observations, four online tests, a written exam, and a written assignment.

-English and Mathematics assessed at Entry 3 or above by College assessment.
+Including a GCSE at grade 4/C (or equivalent) as a minimum in English and Mathematics OR English and Mathematics assessed at Level 2 or above by College assessment.